replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/system-requirements.md

 ## Minimum System Requirements

-* 4 CPUs or equivalent per machine
+* 4 AMD64 CPUs or equivalent per machine
-    * ARM64 CPUs are not supported at this time
 * 8 GB of RAM per machine
 * 40 GB of Disk Space per machine.
     * **Note**: 10GB of the total 40GB should be available to `/var/lib/rook`.
 For more information see [Rook](/docs/add-ons/rook)